 A smart bin placed in public areas could also serve as a great solution for highly populated urban areas, as it is the case for Japan, which is heavily investing in efficient garbage disposal mechanisms.
 Tokyo alone, a city of over 20M inhabitants, must implement efficient recycling systems, as shown by The Japan Times.

 In Japan, specifically, detailed and sometimes complex garbage segregation rules often confuses not only foreigners, but also locals moving to another municipality.
 Unaware of the appropriate bins, users often toss the garbage into the wrong bin and unconsciously contribute to the mismatch in the garbage sorting.
-In the meantime, CleanRobotics solution can combine user experience and new technology to figure out how to minimize waste rejection — while turning it into a profitable business.
+In the meantime, CleanRobotics solution can combine user experience and new technologies to figure out how to minimise waste rejection — while turning it into a profitable business.

 We’re looking forward to supporting CleanRobotics team with their next business & prototype challenges!